 - Sign off with a persuasive call-to-action

-1. Make the first 30 seconds count
+1. Make the first 30 seconds of your persuasive presentation count

 The first 30 seconds of any presentation are far and away the most important of your entire presentation.